Boraginaceae

 Soil

-Requires well-drained, nutrient-rich soil.
-Mixing potting soil with compost or perlite is ideal.
+Well-drained, nutrient-rich soil is ideal.
+Mixing commercial potting soil with compost or perlite works well.

 Fertilizer